old-droid/Telepathy/README.md

     ```

 3.  **Install Python dependencies:**
-    The dependencies are listed in `code.txt`.
-It's best to rename this to `requirements.txt` or use it directly:
+    The dependencies are listed in `code.txt`.  or use it directly:
     ```bash
-    # Option 1: Rename and install
-    # mv code.txt requirements.txt
+    # mv code.txt
-    # pip install -r requirements.txt
+    # pip install -r code.txt

     # Option 2: Install directly from code.txt
     pip install -r code.txt